cdelahousse/Radio-Tray-Documentation/methodology.markdown

 ##Adding and Editing Radio Stations

-This section emulates pre-existing documentation.
-I rewrote it to create context for the bookmarks.xml section.

 ##Bookmarks.xml

+I discovered that the files was located in `~/.local/share/radiotray` in a forum [thread](https://www.ultimateeditionoz.com/forum/viewtopic.php?t=3051)

 The `bookmarks.xml` file is fairly straight forward.
 I figured it out by modifying it and playing around with the XML structure.

 ##Technical Details and Design

 On the project's homepage, some of the dependencies are listed, and the author mentions gstreamer and GTK, but there was no detail.
-I want this section to expand on his few lines.
+I want this section to expand on those few lines.

 I figured out how the project was built by reading through the source code and googling the dependencies.
 The screenshots were taken on various computers with the [Shutter](http://shutter-project.org/) screenshot application.
 I was able to access the source code by extracting the contents from the homepage's official deb package using $> `dpkg -x`.